AryanRajendraDalvi/Women-Safety-Website/README.md

-# SafeSpace - Women Safety Platform
+# NirbhayaSetu - Women Safety Platform

 A privacy-first digital platform for women's workplace safety in India, built with Next.js frontend and Node.js/Express backend with MongoDB integration.